albar965/littlenavmap-manual/en/GLOSSARY.md

 General point of interest.
 A userpoint type.

 ## Flight Plan Position
-A user defined waypoint which is part of the flight plan.
+A user-defined waypoint which is part of the flight plan.